up42/up42-py/docs/typical-usage.md

 ## Select the aoi

-There are multiple ways to select an aoi, you can:
+There are multiple ways to select an aoi:
 - Provide aoi the geometry directly in code as a FeatureCollection, Feature, GeoDataFrame, shapely Polygon or list of bounds coordinates.
 - Use .draw_aoi() to draw the aoi and export it as a geojson.
 - Use .read_vector_file() to read a geojson, json, shapefile, kml or wkt file.
 - Use .get_example_aoi() to read multiple provided sample aois.

 ```python